 2.3 Competition and Market Share Concerns

-The third fundamental constraint on airline capital funding stems from competitive dynamics.
+The third constraint on airline capital funding stems from competitive dynamics.
 Hub carrier airlines resist per ORD AUA capital programs that could facilitate entry by competing carriers.
 Non-occupying carriers—airlines not currently serving an airport—object to funding facilities they may never use.

 Hub carriers view additional terminal gates as invitations to competitors; they resist terminal expansion funded by all airlines but deployed to accommodate new service